mcperera/react-scoreboard/README.md

 ## Introduction

-> This about a scoreboard, you can add, remove player to the scoreboard and set a timer for the game.
+> This about a scoreboard, you can add, remove players from the scoreboard and set a timer for the game.
 > It shows totale score and the person who has the highest score with a crown icon.

 ## Links